Image via Unsplash

 - Detached or rusty gutters are another eyesore.
 You can hire a pro to replace them or do the job yourself.

-- Address any deferred maintenance issues like cracked driveways or pathways, wood rot, and termite damage.
+- Address deferred maintenance issues like cracked driveways or pathways, wood rot, and termite damage.

 Prioritize exterior updates with a proven return on investment.

-- A fresh coat of paint can make an older house look new and shiny once again.
-Use energy-efficient hues that look pretty and can help cut heating and cooling costs.
+- A fresh coat of paint can make an older house look new and shiny again.
+Use energy-efficient hues that look pretty and help cut heating and cooling costs.

 - Windows are another worthy update, garnering an average ROI of 72.3%.
 Install double-pane styles to keep out noise.